-After substituting for the temperature \eqref{aht} in the above expression we will obtain the entropy production term as
+After substituting for the temperature~\eqref{aht} in the above expression, we will obtain the entropy production term as

-By adopting a similar procedure it can be shown that the extra entropy production term can also be calculated from the non-equilibrium extension of the Clausius relation \eqref{CR_NEQ_1}.
-With these results, we will obtain the emergence law in the following subsection.
+By adopting a similar procedure it can be shown that the extra entropy production term can also be calculated from the non-equilibrium extension of the Clausius relation~\eqref{CR_NEQ_1}.
+We will obtain the law of emergence in the following subsection with these results.

-\subsection{Emergence of Cosmic Space from the Non-Equilibrium Description of the Unified First Law of Thermodynamics}
+\subsection{Emergence of cosmic space from the non-equilibrium description of the unified first law of thermodynamics}